 Welcome to Pagewood Park!

+Tucked into the heart of Cheltenham, Pagewood Park has been home to a close-knit community since 1978 and its story begins even earlier.
 The land was farmed for generations by the Le Page family, descendants of Nicholas Le Page, a tailor who sailed from the Channel Island of Guernsey and put down roots here in 1854.
 When the family eventually sold, they were determined to see something they could be proud of.
 They got it.

 Pagewood Park opened on 23 March 1978 - the largest cluster housing development in Victoria at the time - officially launched by Premier Dick Hamer, who said he was there because he liked “the idea of people living in a community where they can take an effective role in what goes on around them.”
 Nearly fifty years later, that spirit is still very much alive.